Quick Navigation

 1. Uncomment COHP Analysis (via LOBSTER) and General Parameters in INCAR

 2. Copy the lobsterin file from this template below, or download it here.
-Note that you can only have a maximum of four interactions in one calculation.
 You can also add the lobsterin file after your calculation. lobsterin is not needed for the VASP calculation to run.
 Only for lobster to run.

 3. !
 First, enter the energetic window in eV (relative to the Fermi level):